https://mrgirgis.blogspot.com/

 I am Mr. / Girgis ( Egypt ).

-My analytical skills are the ability to look at information and work out
+My analytical skills are the ability to look

 thinking and research.

-Analytical skills are the ability to look at information and work out what
+Analytical skills are the ability to look at

-is important and relevant to the task or problem in hand.
-They require
+is important and relevant to the task

-a whole load of other skills including problem-solving, critical thinking
+a whole load of other skills including

 and research.

-Analytical skills are problem-solving skills that help me parse data and
+that help me parse data and information

-information to develop creative, rational solutions.
-An analytical person
+to develop creative, rational solutions.

-in the workplace focuses on making sense of the facts and figures
+focuses on making sense of the facts

-and using logical thinking practices to identify a fix.
+practices to identify a fix.
 Analytical skills

-are a kind of soft skill, which means they are not technical skills
+are a kind of soft skill, which means they

-specific to a certain role.
+are not technical skills specific to a certain role.

-1-I use my analytical skills across a whole load of subjects at school
+1-I use my analytical skills across a whole

-For example, I think about the steps involved in writing an essay in
+For example, I think about the steps involved

 I review relevant primary and secondary sources.